juzdepom/InstagramSponsors/README.md

 *🕐 6:15pm - ? * <br />
 *Commits: ?* <br>

+Internal thoughts: disappointed in myself for starting to code so late.<br><br>

 To Do List:<br>
-◻️ create sponsor accounts on firebase<br>
+✅ create sponsor accounts on firebase<br>
-◻️ create userProfile in firebase and create 2 data packet - codebreaker & dvlpr<br>
+✅ create userProfile in firebase and create 2 data packet - codebreaker & dvlpr<br>
-◻️ data packet will include for now godMode(boolean), sponsoring(array of uids), sponsoredBy(array of uids) email, uid, name, instagram, notes, paid(boolean)<br>
+✅ data packet will include for now godMode(boolean), sponsoring(array of uids), sponsoredBy(array of uids) email, uid, name, instagram, notes, paid(boolean)<br>
 ◻️ when navigating to HomeScreen, will check for data with uid, if does not exist, create it with defaults (console warn)<br>
 ◻️ remove the back button from default head and replace with hamburger lines<br>
 ◻️ create default bottom tab (similar to instagram) - explore (aka all users) button, my profile screen, which will have my sponsors<br>